ziscloud/java-sdk/.github/ISSUE_TEMPLATE/miscellaneous.md

 For anything other than bug reports and feature requests (performance, refactoring, etc), just go ahead and file the issue.
 Please provide as many details as possible.

-If you have a question or a support request, please open a new discussion on [GitHub Discussions](https://github.com/spring-projects-experimental/spring-ai-mcp/discussions) or ask a question on [StackOverflow](https://stackoverflow.com/questions/tagged/spring-ai-mcp).
+If you have a question or a support request, please open a new discussion on [GitHub Discussions](https://github.com/modelcontextprotocol/java-sdk/discussions)

-Please do **not** create issues on the [Issue Tracker](https://github.com/spring-projects-experimental/spring-ai-mcp/issues) for questions or support requests.
+Please do **not** create issues on the [Issue Tracker](https://github.com/modelcontextprotocol/java-sdk/issues) for questions or support requests.
 We would like to keep the issue tracker **exclusively** for bug reports and feature requests.